aadarshasubedi/CampManagement-API/README.md

 _All these features are part of the API at it's current state.
 These may or may not be currently implemented in the demo "CampManagement"._

 # Setup: <br />
 First of all, I recommend copying the folder "Data" from CampManagement/Bin/Debug/ to your game's root location.
-After doing that, create a timer in-game that will read the current amount of money the player from "/Data/FinanceInfo.txt" every 3s or so.
-This is  **obligatory**.
-You may also need to read from other files on the "Data" Folder.
-Check Timer1 and Timer2 on CampManagement for more information.<br />
+After that, create a timer that will read information from Data/FinanceInfo.txt, Data/WoodInfo.txt etc and keep it updated with the UI every 0.3 seconds, This is **obligatory for the API to be in sync with your game!**.
+If you want an example, check out Timer1 and Timer2 on CampManagement.<br />

+# To setup the API:
+Add the API to your project as a Reference under Project Properties.
+Use "Imports" to tie it to your form.

 ## To setup taxes:
-All you have to do is call the EasyTax() or HardTax() (EasyTax tax is 15%.
-HardTax is 35%) once a year in-game.
-Or more often.
-After calling it, it will calculate how much the player shall be taxed, and put the result in "/Data/TaxInfo.txt".
-You need to diminish the player's money in-game by the value on TaxInfo.txt. <br />
+All you have to do is call Mechanics.Taxes() once a year in-game or so.
+After calling it, it will calculate how much the player shall be taxed, and update the money the player has in-game. <br />

 ## To setup inflation:
-All you have to do is call the EasyInflation() or HardInflation() once a year in-game.
-After doing that, make sure to overwrite the in-game wealth with the data from "/Data/FinanceInfo.txt", as the inflation-applied money quantity will be in that file.
-Otherwise, the inflation will be ignored by the game. <br />
+All you have to do is call Mechanics.Inflation() once a year in-game.
+After calling it, it will calculate how much the player shall have after having his money corrected by the current inflation index, and update the money the player has in-game. <br />